Updated: Sep 2

 Note the shoulder posture, while using a mouse paired with a keyboard with number pad, versus without.

-Another impact of reaching to the mouse, means we are inclined to seek relief for the shoulder, which we do by planting our palm (direct pressure on the carpal tunnel) and then using the 'windshield wiper' technique to use the mouse, which puts extra demand on the muscles of the wrist.
+Another consequence of reaching to the mouse means we are inclined to seek relief for the shoulder, which we do by planting our palm (direct pressure on the carpal tunnel) and then using the 'windshield wiper' technique to use the mouse, which puts extra demand on the muscles of the wrist and forearm.

 So what do we do??